Gous0786/medconnect/INSTALLATION.md

    ```bash
    npm start
    ```
-   The application should open automatically in your default browser at http://localhost:3000
+   The application should open on port 5001(by default) or the port specified in .env file

 ## Verifying the Installation